woxder777/Tablet-VINSA-1060-Plus-Linux-Driver/README.md

 Linux driver for the VINSA 1600 Plus drawing tablet with full pressure sensitivity and button support.

-The [marvinbelfort](https://github.com/marvinbelfort/mx002_linux_driver) driver has been adapted and expanded for this graphics tablet, improving sensitivity and providing two modes of use: one mouse-like, which uses a smaller area of ​​the tablet and is also customizable according to preferences, and another tablet-like mode, which occupies the entire area and offers greater sensitivity for artistic drawing.
+The [marvinbelfort](https://github.com/marvinbelfort/mx002_linux_driver) driver has been adapted and expanded for this graphics tablet, improving sensitivity and providing two modes of use: one mouse-like, which uses a smaller area of ​​the tablet and is also customizable according to preferences, and another tablet-like mode, which occupies the entire area and offers greater sensitivity for artistic drawing imitating the Windows driver.

 - The "B" button toggles between Mouse/Tablet modes.
 - The "[" and "]" buttons expand and contract the working area in mouse mode.